-However, unlike in-person sessions, you and your clients may have to occasionally troubleshoot issues with the internet connection or various technologies.
+However, unlike in-person sessions, you and your clients may have to troubleshoot issues with the internet connection or various technologies occasionally.
 You may need to help clients set up their computers or smartphones before they have their first session, and you’ll need to be ready to guide them through technological issues.

 Generally, you’ll need to use a secure, private platform to perform teletherapy, unlike in-person sessions that revolve around paperwork.
 However, the laws relating to the Health Insurance Portability and Accountability Act (HIPAA) are ever-changing.

-Due to the current COVID-19 public health emergency, the Department of Health and Human Services released a notice stating the Office for Civil Rights (OCR) will use enforcement discretion regarding non-compliance with privacy laws while providing telehealth services.
+For example, due to the COVID-19 public health emergency, the Department of Health and Human Services released a notice stating the Office for Civil Rights (OCR) will use enforcement discretion regarding non-compliance with privacy laws while providing telehealth services.
 As long as a provider uses a telehealth platform for a good reason, the OCR will not impose penalties for failing to comply with HIPAA rules.
-However, psychologists and therapists must still use their professional judgment, and should always let patients know their privacy may be at risk if they use specific third-party applications.
+However, psychologists and therapists must still use their professional judgment and always let patients know their privacy may be at risk if they use specific third-party applications.

 Keep in mind, the goal of these changes is to accommodate patients during a public health crisis, and they will likely only be in effect until the health emergency ends.
 Therefore, you’ll want to choose a HIPAA-compliant platform if possible, and it’s ideal if all communications are encrypted.
 Depending on the service provider, texts may not be secure, so it’s best to hold sessions through a different platform and use texts only to check up on clients.